CyVerse-learning-materials/discovery_environment_guide/step3.rst

 	When launching an app, you can log out or navigate to another page or operation after you start the task; an automated email notification is sent to you when those tasks are completed.

-*Browsing Apps in the Discovery Envionrment*
+*Browsing Apps in the Discovery Envirorment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You must be logged in to browse and use apps.